strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

 But if you want to give Strimzi a quick try and do not want to bother with running your own cluster, you can give it a try.
 It will show you the basic principles how the Strimzi operators work.
 If you are on the paid Pro tier you can get lot more resources.
-And if needed, you can deploy bigger cluster together with applications using them.
+And if needed, you can deploy bigger clusters together with applications using them.